nicolas-van/sai-synth/README.md

 # sai-synth

 An experimental substractive synthetiser using the Web Audio API.
+Test it here: http://nicolas-van.github.io/sai-synth/

 Currently should only work on Chrome.